 On/Off switch for measuring light (weak excitation light consisting of μs pulses).
-Measuring light can be switched on by selecting "Meas.
-Light" and selecting SET.
+Measuring light can be switched by selecting "Meas.
+Light" and touching SET.
+The OFF/ON key turns measuring light off or on, independent of the menu item selected.

-Meas.
+4.2.1.2 Meas.
 Light Sett.